 Over four million people visit Yosemite annually which translates to throngs of people.
 Sure, you can hit up the hot spots early in the day, but what if you yearn for less people?
 It’s time to head over to the Sierra Vista Scenic Byway for one of the best California scenic drives.
 Here you’ll find the exact geographical center of California.
-Your eyes will feast on granite domes, glaciated peaks, high mountain meadows and few other faces on the nearly “100-mile” loop.
+Your eyes will feast on granite domes, glaciated peaks, high mountain meadows & minimal people on the nearly “100-mile” loop.
 Some of the key attractions on the byway are the Nelder Grove, Jones Store, Globe Rock, Mike High Overlook and Mammoth Pool.

 If you’re in the Yosemite region, another highway to consider exploring is Highway 140.
 This scenic stretch starts in the oak woodlands and follows the Merced River up into Yosemite’s High Sierra where the peaks reach nearly 13,000+ feet in elevation.
 Even if you don’t have a reservation to enter Yosemite, you’ll find plenty to explore in the lower elevations just outside of the gate.
 From the historic town of Mariposa featuring unique museums like the Yosemite Climbing Association Gallery and Museum dedicated to the first ascents in Yosemite’s history to hikes that follow the mighty Merced River, you’ll find something to enjoy.